The original do-it-yourself travel guide to Europe SM

 Telephone Charge Card

 Your telephone company charge card can be used to call back home.
-Most are honored in most Western European countries.
+Most are honored in most European countries.
 In small towns in Italy and Greece, clerks had never heard of the card and would not accept it.
 It was accepted in Rome but I was told that I would have to wait an hour for a connection.
 In Athens I was not allowed to use it on weekends.
 When overseas, these cards normally cannot be used for calls between foreign countries.

 The charge card is very handy for making calls from your hotel room.
 I've done this in several countries and never had to pay the hotel surcharge.
 Sometimes the hotel will make the call for you, and sometimes they will connect you to an international operator.
 If your hotel does the dialing it is best to go to the front desk and write down the numbers for them so there will be no mistake (at your expense).